abhi152/Nimble_tutorial_ble_phy/Ble_Phy_Central_Example_Walkthrough.md

  ```

-## Setting LE PHY to 2M dataspeed .
+## Setting LE PHY to 2M data speed.

-2M PHY is introduced in BLE5.0 to increased the symbol rate at the physical layer.It provides a symbol rate of 2 Mega symbols per seconds where each symbol corresponds to single bit.This allows the user to to double the number of bits sent over the air during a given period , or conversly reduce energy consumption for a given amount od data by having the necessary transmit time.
+2M PHY is introduced in BLE5.0 to increase the symbol rate at the physical layer.
+It provides a symbol rate of 2 Mega symbols per second where each symbol corresponds to a single bit.
+This allows the user to double the number of bits sent over the air during a given period, or conversely reduce energy consumption for a given amount of data by having the necessary transmit time.

-Below lines changes default LE PHY to 2M PHY.
+The following lines change the default LE PHY to 2M PHY.

 ` tx_phys_mask = BLE_HCI_LE_PHY_2M_PREF_MASK`
 ` rx_phys_mask = BLE_HCI_LE_PHY_2M_PREF_MASK`